aelmakk/darkly_42/file_upload/ressources/explanation.md

 On the page http://{IP_ADDRESS}/?page=upload

-At the begining i thought of upload a file .php instead of image, interapting the request with burp suit i found that the file type is (text/php) so i changed the file type to (image/jpeg), using curl i was able to get the flag.
+At the begining i thought of uploading a file .php instead of image, intercepting the request with burp suit i found that the file type is (text/php) so i changed the file type to (image/jpeg), using curl i was able to get the flag.

 ### command